GE

 For an investor between decisions with £20,000 of cash in their ISA, the gap is £596 vs £350 — £246 a year.
 For a pensioner running a £100,000 ISA with a heavy cash allocation for sequence-risk reasons, the gap is £2,980 vs £1,750 — £1,230 a year.
 That is larger than the entire platform-fee bill at most portfolio sizes.

-Neither platform matches the best cash ISAs on the market right now — a dedicated cash ISA will generally pay more.
-But if you are holding cash on-platform to deploy when opportunities arise, Bestinvest's rate is materially better.
+Neither platform matches the best cash ISAs on the market — a dedicated cash ISA will generally pay more.
+But if you're holding cash on-platform to deploy when opportunities arise, Bestinvest's rate is materially better.
 Over the two years the Bank Rate has been cutting, neither platform has passed through cuts symmetrically; expect rates to shift without notice.

-Features beyond fees — flexibility, LISA, coaching and transfer incentives
+Features beyond fees — flexibility, LISA, coaching and transfers

 Bestinvest offers a flexible ISA.
 Under HMRC rules, flexible ISAs let you withdraw money and replace it within the same tax year without it counting against the annual £20,000 allowance.
 Stocks and shares ISAs are not required to be flexible — each provider chooses.
 AJ Bell's is not flexible.

-That asymmetry matters more than fees for a specific cohort: people using their ISA as a medium-term savings vehicle rather than a retirement pot.
+That asymmetry matters for a specific cohort: people using their ISA as a medium-term savings vehicle rather than a retirement pot.
 Career-break bridging, deposit-saving, absorbing a year of low income — these are the scenarios where the ability to withdraw and replace £10,000 without burning allowance is worth real money.
-For everyone else, ISA flexibility is theoretical.
+For everyone else, ISA flexibility sounds good on paper and never gets used.

 AJ Bell wins decisively on the Lifetime ISA, which Bestinvest does not offer.
 The 25% government bonus is worth up to £1,000 a year on the £4,000 maximum contribution.
 If you're under 40 and saving for a first home or retirement, that £1,000 outweighs any platform-fee difference discussed here — and the LISA vs SIPP trade-off is worth reading before you commit.